-Honors Program
+Barton College Honors Program

-The Honors Program exists to enhance learning and challenge qualifying students academically, socially, and culturally.
-Barton College is committed to the development of the whole person.
-Honors students are encouraged to seek out opportunities for personal growth, to deepen their understanding of themselves and others, and contribute significantly to the lives of all members of the Barton community.
+The mission of the Honors Program at Barton College is to inspire futures by teaching students to think for themselves and live for others.
+This is accomplished by teaching and challenging qualifying students academically, socially, and culturally.
+The Honors Program is committed to the development of the whole person.
+We care as much about who students become as what they become.
+The vision of the Barton College Honors Program is that our graduates are career-ready leaders who are able to critically think for themselves and find meaning and purpose in their work.

 The Honors Program desires to help students move from being passive receivers of knowledge to individuals who create knowledge.
-We recognize that these students often pursue post-graduate work in a variety of graduate and professional schools and our program is designed to best prepare them to compete and excel in these endeavors.
+Students in the Honors Program often pursue post-graduate work in a variety of graduate and professional schools and our program is designed to best prepare them to compete and excel in these endeavors.